DicksonEtete/node-cicd/README.md

 ## Overview

-CI/CD to test, build, push and deploy the NodeJS Dokerized app to AWS EKS using Jenkins Declarative Pipeline.
+CI/CD to test, build, push and deploy the containerized NodeJS app to AWS EKS using Jenkins Declarative Pipeline.

 ## Pipeline Stages